-SPECIALTY TRACK COURSEWORK & COMPETENCIES
+SPECIALTY CONCENTRATION COURSEWORK & COMPETENCIES

-In addition to the General Public Health Track, which gives students a solid foundation in the five core areas of public health (biostatistics, epidemiology, environmental health, health policy & management, and socio-behavioral health) the Graduate Program in Public Health provides students with an opportunity to specialize in a specific public health concentration.
-Students are required to take the courses listed for the Specialty Track they choose to pursue.
-The credits accrued from required courses vary for each Specialty Track.
+In addition to the General Public Health Concentration, which gives students a solid foundation in the five core areas of public health (biostatistics, epidemiology, environmental health, health policy & management, and socio-behavioral health) the Graduate Program in Public Health provides students with an opportunity to specialize in a specific public health concentration.
+Students are required to take the courses listed for the Specialty Concentration they choose to pursue.
+The credits accrued from required courses vary for each Specialty Concentration.
 In total, students must complete 45 credits to be eligible to earn the Master of Public Health.

-Students will be asked to declare which specialty track they are pursuing or whether they have decided to follow the General Public Health Track after their first term in the Program.
+Students will be asked to declare which specialty Concentration they are pursuing or whether they have decided to follow the General Public Health Concentration after their first term in the Program.

-The Specialty Tracks are:
+The Specialty Concentrations are: